Financial Review

 |

-Segment sales slipped 1.2%, to ¥143.0 billion.
-In the area of digital materials, sales of epoxy resins, the foremost application for which is electronics equipment—including semiconductors—increased, as demand for semiconductors fueled firm shipments.
-Sales of industrial-use adhesive tapes, used mainly in smartphones and other mobile devices, rose owing to efforts to lock in demand, among others, which led to broader adoption.
-In the area of industrial materials, sales of materials for mobility solutions, including polyphenylene sulfide (PPS) compounds, remained solid, thanks to a last-minute demand rush in the automobile market ahead of the U.S. tariffs.
+Segment sales edged down 1.6%, to ¥215.8 billion.
+In the area of digital materials, sales of epoxy resins, the foremost application for which is electronics equipment—including semiconductors—increased, as demand for semiconductors fueled firm shipments overall.
+Sales of industrial-use adhesive tapes, used mainly in smartphones and other mobile devices, rose owing to steady efforts to lock in demand, among others, which led to broader adoption.
+In the area of industrial materials, sales of materials for mobility solutions, including PPS compounds, remained solid, despite concerns regarding a rebound from the last-minute demand rush ahead of the U.S. tariffs.
+The decrease in segment sales also resulted from reduced sales of architectural interior materials stemming from the April 2025 divestiture of consolidated subsidiary DIC Decor, Inc.

-Segment operating income, at ¥10.9 billion, was up 0.8%.
-This was despite an increase in costs due to advance investments in the area of chemitronics, and reflected factors such as the progress of efforts to expand marketing of high-value-added products for use in electronics equipment and in mobility solutions and successful efforts to maintain sales prices for all products.
+Segment operating income, at ¥16.9 billion, was up 4.0%.
+This was despite higher costs due to advance investments in the area of chemitronics, and reflected factors such as expanded marketing of high-value-added products for use in electronics equipment and in mobility solutions and successful efforts to maintain sales prices for all products.

 (3)Operating Results Forecasts for Fiscal Year 2025